bi-labor/es-mssql/docs/mssql/exercise1.md

 ## Checking out your repository

-1. Open the following URL and accept the assignment to get your own repository: <TBD>
+1. Open the following URL and accept the assignment to get your repository: <TBD>

 1. Wait for the repository creation to complete, then check out the repository.